Yemisirach/Book_Store/README.md

 - React

 ### Key Features <a name="key-features"></a>

-> Describe between 1-3 key features of the application.

--Fetch books
+- Fetch books
--Navigation to different pages
+- Navigation to different pages
--Redux toolkit
+- Redux toolkit

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 ## Getting Started